terminological/dtrackr/README.md

 Accurate documentation of a data pipeline is a first step to reproducibility, and a flow chart describing the steps taken to prepare data is a useful part of this documentation.
-In analyses that relies on data that is frequently updated, documenting a data flow by copying and pasting row counts into flowcharts in PowerPoint becomes quickly tedious.
+In analyses that rely on data that is frequently updated, documenting a data flow by copying and pasting row counts into flowcharts in PowerPoint becomes quickly tedious.
 With interactive data analysis, and particularly using